Aryansingh9285/Netflix_gpt/README.md

 - Create Signup User Account
 -Create redux store with UserSlice.
 - Reagistre for TMDB api
-- Fetch Movie from TMDB ❓
+- Fetch Movie from TMDB
+- Custom Hook for now Palying  MOvies
+- create Movieslice
+- upadets store with movie data
+- palnning for MainContainer & secondary conatiner
+- fetch dtaa for trailer video
+- update store with trailer Video data
+- Embedded the youtube video and make it autoplay and muted